tashay/PUI2016_tg1478/HW4_tg1478/README.md

 c.
 Chose an appropriate test to test H0 given the type of data, and the question asked.

 d.
-Wrote my comments, suggestions, and suggested statistical test, in a markdown named CitibikeReview_tg1478.md.
+Wrote my comments, suggestions, and suggested statistical test, in a markdown named CitiBikeReview_tg1478.md.

 e.
 Submitted a pull request to the original repository.

+CitiBikeReview_tg1478.md can be found [here] (https://github.com/tashay/PUI2016_zn352/blob/master/CitiBikeReview_tg1478.md).

 ## Assignment 2: Literature choices of statistical tests